alejandrodmg/ur3-robot-ros/README.md

 ## Experiments

-**1) To move the robot to a certain position, execute the following commands in different terminal windows/tabs:**
+**1) Move the robot's arm to a certain position.
+Execute the following commands in different terminal windows/tabs:**

 ```